Rising-Cloud-Examples/tensorflow-gpu/README.md

                              steps_per_epoch=(len(x_train) // batch_size),
                              epochs=epochs, verbose=1,)

-Create Your Requirements File

-Create a file named “requirements.txt”, and in it, write the following contents:

-numpy==1.23.0
-scipy==1.8.1
-tensorflow==2.9.1
 Configure your risingcloud.yaml

 When you ran risingcloud init, a new risingcloud.yaml file should have generated in your project directory.
 Open that file now in your editor.
 Change the from Base Image and Deps to the following: